Scientists stumped by ‘mini epidemic’ in child hepatitis cases

 “So it’s something that’s caused liver damage.
 It could be a virus, it could be a toxic effect of a drug, it could be something else completely unrelated,” she said.

-“It could be things like chickenpox, which can sometimes cause liver inflammation.
+“It could be things like chicken pox, which can sometimes cause liver inflammation.
 It could be weird things like CMV [Cytomegalovirus], or other viruses.”

 Dr Lalor also questioned whether the condition was linked to Covid, which reached record-high levels among under-11s last month, but suggested concerned parents may be giving too much paracetamol to their children to treat the symptoms of the virus.

-“You don’t you don’t tend to see liver complications unless you get very significant Covid, in people who are admitted to hospital.
+“You don’t tend to see liver complications unless you get very significant Covid, in people who are admitted to hospital.
 So I think that would have been stated in the press releases if that was the case.

 “But if you’re a parent with a young child that’s got a fever, is achy and snotty, you’d probably give them paracetamol, maybe to reduce their symptoms.
 And it may be possible that perhaps there’s a sort of paracetamol effect.
 Perhaps there are a few kids that have had a little bit too much paracetamol over time that has lead to inconsequential jaundice or liver injury.”

-However, she did acknowledge that “there seems to be a hell of a lot of it [Covid] about at the moment,” and that, given the high numbers, a tiny minority may be suffering rare consequences of infection.
+However, she did acknowledge that “there seems to be a hell of a lot of it [Covid] about at the moment” and that, given the high numbers, a tiny minority may be suffering rare consequences of infection.
 You do see elevations in liver enzymes in people who have Covid,” she added.

 Dr Lalor said the rise in cases among young children was a mystery because “kids are pretty robust normally.
 You don’t see, I suspect, jaundice in lots of kids in this kind of way.
 So that’s odd.